 So for my favorite health benefit of guava, I’ll go with its healing effects on wounds since we’ve taken advantage of it many times already.

-What do you think will you benefit the most from guava on my list?
+What do you think you will benefit from most from having guava on the list?

-Talk first with your doctor or medical professional if you’re unfamiliar with guava and is thinking of consuming it.
+Talk first with your doctor or medical professional if you’re unfamiliar with guava and are thinking of consuming it.

 I don’t see any issues with eating guava since it’s a common tropical fruit, but it is always better to be safe than sorry.